 Simple Twist is a family owned café and bar featuring fresh, made from scratch food and drinks.
 They use locally grown produce and carry products from all over Johnston County and NC.
 They now have three locations in the county.
-Kick back with a local craft beer and enjoy one of Chef Nate's twisted take on staples like the Twisted guacamole, served with blue cheese and bacon crumbles.
+Kick back with a local craft beer and enjoy the twisted take on staples like the Twisted guacamole, served with blue cheese and bacon crumbles.

 Stay the Night